engmsilva/package-json-cleanup-loader/README.md

 This package by default removes all values for which keys start with \_ or the values passed in options.

 * options
-  * `only` removes all values and keeps only the keys declared within the array of this option.
+  * `only`: removes all values and keeps only the keys declared within the array of this option.
-  * `except` keeps all values except the keys declared within the array of this option.
+  * `except`: keeps all values except the keys declared within the array of this option.

+Options are not concurrent.
+The predominate option is defined in this order: `only`, `exception`, and `default`.

 ## How I can use this package?